 If you’re looking for a comfortable and affordable stay for your next road trip to Yosemite or Death Valley, want a more affordable choice than the upscale hotels in Mammoth, and want to experience small-town Americana, stop off in Bishop for a stay at the Best Western Bishop Lodge.
 It’s the best game in town.
 Plus, the surrounding scenery is America at its best.

 Location: Best Western Bishop Lodge is located at 1025 Main Street, Bishop, California.
 Although this is primarily a driving destination, Mammoth Lakes-Yosemite Airport is about 30 miles away.
 Rates start around $125 per night.
-Compare rates at a hotel booking site like Priceline to see if you can get a deal on your reservation.
+Compare rates at a hotel booking site like Expedia to see if you can get a deal on your reservation.